 UK matrimonial home

-Michael was also subject to US Income Tax of up to 39.6%* on his foreign mortgage exchange rate gain as well as a 3.8% NIIT charge.
+Michael was also subject to US income tax of up to 39.6%* on his foreign mortgage exchange rate gain as well as a 3.8% NIIT charge.
 Michael and Jane had a GBP denominated mortgage and as it cost fewer dollars to pay off the mortgage than it cost to acquire the liability, Michael had a foreign mortgage exchange rate gain.
 However, Michael was able to utilise his excess foreign tax credits and reduce the US tax liability by $20,000.
-Foreign tax credits could not reduce the New York State Income Tax charge nor the NIIT charge.
+However, foreign tax credits could not reduce the New York State income tax charge or the NIIT charge.

 *(This was the previous top rate, which has been reduced to 37% from 2018.)